baer1/dentex.github.io/source/_posts/2014-05-27-ytd-usage-tutorial.markdown

 keywords: "YouTube Downloader, Android, android app, app, free, ad-free, no ads, dentex, video, YouTube, downloader, tutorials"
 ---

-Yesterday I found a great tutorial about how to use YouTube Downloader.
+Yesterday I found a great tutorial about how to use YouTube Downloader, by Avram Piltch.
 It's on the blog **laptopmag.com**, at this link:

 http://blog.laptopmag.com/download-youtube-videos-android-phone